microbiomedata/nmdc-runtime/README.md

 Some environment variables in the `.env` file are only processed during the first boot of the FastAPI container; e.g., the `API_SITE_CLIENT_ID` and `API_SITE_CLIENT_SECRET` environment variables, which dictate the credentials of the base site's site client.

-To people that want the base site's site client credentials to have specific values (e.g., to match something in a dependent application), we recommend customizing those environment variables **before** starting up the FastAPI container.
+To people who want the base site's site client credentials to have specific values (e.g., to match something in a dependent application), we recommend customizing those environment variables **before** starting up the FastAPI container.

 In case you have already started up the FastAPI container (this is common), all is not lost!
 You can still customize the credentials—here's how: